MJ Melendez Player Props: Royals vs. Giants

-After going 0-for-3 in his last game, MJ Melendez and the Kansas City Royals face the San Francisco Giants (who will hand the ball to Alex Cobb) at 4:35 PM ET on Friday.
+After going 2-for-4 with a double in his last game, MJ Melendez and the Kansas City Royals take on the San Francisco Giants (who will start Anthony DeSclafani) at 4:05 PM ET on Sunday.

-In his last game he had a hitless showing (0-for-3) against the Blue Jays.
+He racked up two hits (going 2-for-4 with a double) in his most recent appearance against the Giants.

 MJ Melendez Game Info & Props vs. the Giants